-- 25 to advise governments, aviation stakeholders and the society in general, contributing, in this way, to their preparedness.
-In 2019, before the COVID-19 pandemics aviation break, Icelandic airports received around 8M passengers (7M international and 0.7M domestic) on a total of 181k flights (Isavia, 2019).
-In turn, polar air traffic routes had shown a marked increase over the last years, with a 15-fold increase between 2003 and 2015, and reaching more than 14k flights yearly since 2016 (Nav-Canada, 2017; Stewart-Green, 2016). - 30 Although Jan Mayen (JM) volcano tephrochronology reveals at least 8 eruptive periods over the last 600 years, 5 of them concentrated in the last 200 years (Gjerløw et al., 2016), the potential impact on air traffic following a future ash-forming eruption has never been assessed.
+In 2019, before the COVID-19 pandemic aviation break, Icelandic airports received around 8M passengers (7M international

+35 and 0.7M domestic) on a total of 181k flights (Isavia, 2019).
+In turn, polar air traffic routes had shown a marked increase over the last years, with a 15-fold increase between 2003 and 2015, reaching more than 14k flights a year since 2016 (NavCanada, 2017; Stewart-Green, 2016).

+Although Jan Mayen (JM) volcano tephrochronology reveals at least 8 eruptive periods over the last 600 years, 5 of them concentrated in the last 200 years (Gjerløw et al., 2016), the potential impact on air traffic following a future ash-forming

+- 40 eruption has never been assessed.
 According to Gjerløw et al. (2016), the most likely volcanism at JM island is characterized by effusive Hawaiian to violent Strombolian eruptions and, to a lesser extent, by lava domes and Surtseyan eruptions.
-However, due to the possibility of magma interacting with sea water, snow or ice, the likelihood of moderately to highly explosive eruptions - 35 is considerable.
-Historical distal records of trachytic tephra found in Ireland (Hunt, 2004) and basaltic tephra found in older sedimentary records in the North-Atlantic (Lacasse and Garbe-Schönberg, 2001; Brendryen et al., 2010; Voelker and Haflidason, 2015) or in Greenland ice-cores (Abbott and Davies, 2012) show the potential for producing Plinian explosive eruptions, whose size and frequency are, however, highly uncertain.
+However, due to the possibility of magma interacting with seawater, snow, or ice, the likelihood of moderately to highly explosive eruptions is considerable.
+Historical distal records of trachytic tephra found in Ireland (Hunt, 2004) and basaltic tephra found in older sedimentary records in the North-Atlantic (Lacasse and Garbe-Schönberg, 2001; Brendryen et al., 2010; Voelker and - 45 Haflidason, 2015) and in Greenland ice-cores (Abbott and Davies, 2012) show the potential for producing Plinian explosive eruptions, whose size and frequency are, however, highly uncertain.

 This paper presents the first comprehensive long-term Probabilistic Volcanic Hazard Assessment (PVHA) for JM volcanic island focused on the potential impact of airborne tephra concentration on arctic and north-Atlantic air routes.
-This is done by using the FALL3D model (Folch et al., 2009, 2020) to simulate the transport of ash clouds and its concentration at two relevant flight levels over a geographical area of approx 2000 km x 2000 km covering Iceland and the U.K.
+This is done by using the FALL3D model (Folch et al., 2009, 2020) to simulate the transport of ash clouds and their concentration at two relevant flight levels over a geographical area of approx 2000 km x 2000 km covering Iceland and the U.K.

-In order to account for the natural variability in volcanic eruption intensity, vent position and wind field, two main steps have been followed as suggested in Sandri et al. (2016).
+To account for the natural variability in volcanic eruption intensity, vent position, and wind field, two main steps have been followed as suggested in Sandri et al. (2016).

-- First, based on field data, we identify the possible eruptive classes for JM volcano and then we define a Probability Density Function (PDF) to describe the relative probability of the different classes to occur.
-For each class, we then define PDFs for each eruptive parameter (such as eruption duration or total erupted mass) in order to account for the natural variability of the eruption conditions.
-Then, by randomly sampling these PDFs, we generate a large dataset of ESP to be used as model input.
-A novel strategy is proposed to treat and describe the styles of pulsating eruptions, characterized by a series of discrete - 50 short-lived events followed by occasional interruption of tephra emission.
-Secondly, to fully explore the natural variability of the meteorological conditions, the numerical simulations have been randomly initialized within the period 1999-2020 (21 years).
-The meteorological data have been obtained from ERA5 reanalysis dataset and FALL3D used to generate thousands simulations per representative eruptive scenario.
-As a result, the following questions are answered: - which is the probability that, in case of an eruption at JM, the ash cloud concentration will exceed the critical condition for safe flights within a domain extending down to the U.K. airspace after 3, 6, 12, 24 hours since the beginning of the eruption?
+Firstly, based on field data, the possible eruptive classes for JM volcano are identified and the Probability Density Function (PDF) describing the relative probability of the different classes to occur is defined.
+For each class, a PDF for each eruptive as model input is generated.
+A novel strategy is proposed to treat and describe the styles of pulsating eruptions, characterized by a series of discrete short-lived events followed by occasional interruption of tephra emission.
+Secondly, to fully explore the natural variability of the meteorological conditions, the numerical simulations have been randomly initialized within the period